mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/a. Introduction to Python.md

 ## What You Will Learn

-In this tutorial, you will delve into the fundamentals of Python programming, equipping yourself with essential skills to become proficient in Python.
+In this tutorial, you will dive into the fundamentals of Python programming, equipping yourself with essential skills to become proficient in Python.
 The tutorial is structured into several chapters, each focusing on specific aspects of Python.
 Here's an overview of what you will learn in each chapter:

 ### Chapter 1: Basics of Python